Brain Atlases

 Join the Brain Atlas Space in the EBRAINS Community

 An atlas of the brain defines the shape and location of brain regions in a common coordinate space.
-The brain atlases developed in the HBP are openly available to everyone through the EBRAINS research infrastructure, and include a multilevel atlas of the human brain, a comprehensive atlas of the rat brain, and an early version of a new non-human primate atlas.
+The brain atlases developed in the HBP are openly available through the EBRAINS research infrastructure, and include detailed atlases of the human brain and the rat brain, as well as a new atlas of the macaque brain.

 Explore the human, mouse, rat and (pre-released) monkey atlases in 3D using the interactive viewer siibra-explorer